barathikanna/Churn_XAI/README.md

       - Natural language reviews (`complaint_text`) generated from causal variables

     - The data is causally valid: `loyalty_score` influences both treatment and outcome.
-    - The outcome (`churned`) was simulated using a do-calculus-inspired process, not conditional probability.
+    - The outcome (`churned`) was simulated using a do-calculus inspired process, not conditional probability.

     > Code: See `dataset.ipynb`